dcycle/drupal_dcycle/README.md

 Step 6: put your project in git

 * Make sure none of the folders in your project are git folders.
-For example, if you have downloaded dcycle via git, you might want to remove the .git folder, or else git will get confused and think you are using submodules.
+For example, if you have downloaded Dcycle via git, you might want to remove the .git folder, or else git will get confused and think you are using submodules.
 If you really want to use git submodules, omit this step: cd /Applications/MAMP/htdocs/dcycle mv sites/all/modules/dcycle/.git sites/all/modules/dcycle/_git
-* Make your entire website a git repo (dcycle only supports this method of version control for now): cd /Applications/MAMP/htdocs/dcycle git init git add .
+* Make your entire website a git repo (Dcycle only supports this method of version control for now): cd /Applications/MAMP/htdocs/dcycle git init git add .